tmaxmax/go-sse/README.md

 }
 ```

-The messaging system is valid for your application: it determines the maximum number of clients your server can handle, the latency between broadcasting events and receiving them client-side and the maximum message throughput supported by your server.
+The provider is what dispatches events to clients.
+When you publish a message (an event), the provider distributes it to all connections (subscribers).
+It is the central piece of the server: it determines the maximum number of clients your server can handle, the latency between broadcasting events and receiving them client-side and the maximum message throughput supported by your server.
 As different use cases have different needs, `go-sse` allows to plug in your own system.
 Some examples of such external systems are:

 - [RabbitMQ streams](https://blog.rabbitmq.com/posts/2021/07/rabbitmq-streams-overview/)
 - [Redis pub-sub](https://redis.io/topics/pubsub)
 - [Apache Kafka](https://kafka.apache.org/)
 - Your own!
+For example, you can mock providers in testing.

 If an external system is required, an adapter that satisfies the `Provider` interface must be created so it can then be used with `go-sse`.
 To implement such an adapter, read [the Provider documentation][2] for implementation requirements!
 And maybe share them with others: `go-sse` is built with reusability in mind!